 This is the one part which often restricts people to get what they want.
 Also, spending too much on a power tool for the features that you won’t ever use is an absolute waste of your hard-earned money.
 Even spending too less is not advised as you may not get what you need.
 The right tool gives you a balance between what you spend and what you get.

 - Air tools: These tools have considerable upfront costs.
 The air tool is pretty less expensive when compared to their electric counterparts.
 The higher price which you pay corresponds to the higher amount of power which you get an obvious longer lifetime of the tools.
-The part which makes them expensive is the air compressor, which is the mandate for this type of tools, but the running and maintenance costs are pretty much low.
+The part which makes them expensive is the air compressor, which is the mandate for this type of tool, but the running and maintenance costs are pretty much low.
 Moreover, this valuable compressor can be used for multiple tasks.

 - Electric tools: The fact that you don’t need an external power source makes the electric tools quite affordable.
 Moreover, if you get the cordless model you don’t need to worry about power all the time.
-If you go for the similar rating compared to an air tool it will cost you much.
+If you go for a similar rating compared to an air tool it will cost you much.

 Design and build prospect: